-The PGDM in Entrepreneurship program begins with Idea Generation, during which the students identify opportunities and the Idea Validation stage enables them to analyze the feasibility of the business idea.
+The PGCM in Entrepreneurship program begins with Idea Generation, during which the students identify opportunities and the Idea Validation stage enables them to analyze the feasibility of the business idea.
 The program follows a structured approach for converting the business idea into a startup.

 Legal and Brand Identity